35percent/11tystarter/src/posts/berkeley-homes-losses-aylesham-centre-appeal.md

 Call-in by the Secretary of State?
 Judicial review by Berkeley?
 New smaller scheme from Berkeley?
 Sell the site on (but would be without planning permission)

 Peter Apps - <https://www.thedeveloper.live/reportage/reportage/a-broken-model-the-viability-loophole-and-its-impact-on-affordable-housing>

 NAO - <https://www.nao.org.uk/reports/improving-local-areas-through-developer-funding/#downloads>

+### What we say....

+While the Aylesham decision is hugely welcome and a testament to dedicated campaign it is troubling that the Inspector pretty much accepted Berkeley Homes entire viability argument.
+The grip of viability on planning decision making also meant that Southwark Council felt obliged to broadly agree with Berkeley, that the scheme was not viable with 35% affordable housing (the amount required by the local plan).
+ACA, as the Rule 6 party, raised  and the Council Rule argued that

+The reaction to the Aylesham decision has exposed how useless the present system cross-subsidy is for providing affordable housing is;  this depends on cross-subsidy

+### Footnotes

+[^x] List of press and other comments